BenjaSanchez/academic-kickstart/content/publication/2022/05/growth_rate/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "Applied and Environmental Microbiology"
+publication: "Nature Communications"
 publication_short: ""

-abstract: "This came from one of the collaborations I worked on during my postdoc.
-Sometimes a strain can behave in a non-heteregenous way by splitting into different subpopulations, where each one performs a specific task, which makes it relevant to study each behavior separately.
-Here we investigated the adaptation of a _S. cerevisiae_ strain that produces a heterologous insulin product at the sub-population level, by using a method called fluorescence-activated cell sorting (FACS) that can separate cells at the single-cell level.
-We found 3 subpopulations, each one with a specific phenotype: (i) reduced insulin production, (ii) reduyced enzyme capacity in central carbon metabolism, and (iii) pseudohyphal growth.
-I helped Naia in some of the computational simulations that we performed to understand some of the subpopulations' metabolic activities."
+abstract: "This came from one of the collaborations I worked on during my PhD.
+We realized that there was no good multi-omic dataset to study _S. cerevisiae_, baker's yeast, at increasing growth rates, whilst limited in the main carbon source.
+So we created one, including transcriptomics, proteomics, phosphoproteomics, and metabolomics.
+I was involved in data analysis and computational simulations.
+This dataset allowed to find correlations across different omic levels between proteins belonging to main cellular processes, such as glycolisis, DNA replication, and amino acid biosynthesis.
+Additionally, as all the data was made publicly available, this wonderful dataset can be used as a basis for more systems-level studies in the future."

 # Summary.
 An optional shortened abstract.
-summary: "Studying subpopulations of a _S. cerevisiae_ strain with single-cell level technology"
+summary: "A quantitative multi-omic dataset of _S. cerevisiae_ at increasing growth rates"

 tags:
 - yeast
 - proteomics
+- transcriptomics
 - GEMs
 categories: []
 featured: false